erkexzcx/stoppropaganda/README.md

 ## algorithm

-Configuration via command line argument `-algorithm rr` or via environment variable `SP_ALGORITHM="rr"`.
+Configuration via command line argument `-algorithm fair` or via environment variable `SP_ALGORITHM="fair"`.

 The algorithm defines in what manner you want websites to be DOS'ed.
 It directly impacts resource usage and performance of this application.